Artin Approximation: Appendix B: Regular morphisms and excellent rings

 \item[iv)] Let $X$ be a compact Nash manifold, let $\mathcal{N}(X)$ be the ring of Nash functions on $X$ and let $\O(X)$ be the ring of real analytic functions on $X$.
 Then the natural inclusion $\mathcal{N}(X)\lgw \O(X)$ is regular (cf. \cite{C-R-S} or \cite{CRS} for a survey on the applications of General NŽron Desingularization to the theory of sheaves of Nash functions on Nash manifolds). \item[v)] Let $L\subset \C^n$ be a compact polynomial polyhedron and $B$ the ring of holomorphic function germs at $L$.
 Then the morphism of constants $\C\lgw B$ is regular (cf. \cite{Lem}).
-This example and the previous one enable the use of Theorem \ref{Popescu} to show global approximation results in complex geometry or real geometry. \end{example}
+This example and the previous one enable the use of Theorem \ref{Popescu} to show global approximation results in complex geometry or real geometry.
+The paper \cite{Bi} also provides a proof of a global Artin approximation theorem whose proof is based on basic methods of analytic geometry and not on the General N\'eron desingularization Theorem.
+The papers \cite{Bi2,BP} give stronger forms of this global Artin approximation theorem. \end{enumerate} \end{example}

 In the case of the Artin Approximation problem, we will be mostly interested in the morphism $A\lgw \wdh{A}$.
 Thus we need to know what is an excellent ring by Example \ref{ex_reg} ii).

 \begin{definition} A Noetherian ring $A$ is \emph{excellent} if the following conditions hold: \begin{enumerate} \item[i)] $A$ is universally catenary. \item[ii)] For any $\p\in\Spec(A)$, the formal fibre of $A_{p}$ is geometrically regular. \item[iii)] For any $\p\in\Spec(A)$ and for any finite separable extension $\Frac\left(\frac{A}{\p}\right)\lgw \K$, there exists a finitely generated sub-$\frac{A}{\p}$-algebra $B$ of $\K$, containing $\frac{A}{\p}$, such that $\Frac(B)=\K$ and the set of regular points of $\Spec(B)$ contains a non-empty open set. \end{enumerate}